Skip to main content

 Degenerative MR (DMR) 2

-Any MR resulting from structural deformity or damage to the leaflets, chordae or papillary muscles, causing leaflets to close insufficiently during systole.7–10 DMR affects 2% of the population11 and 24.2 million people worldwide.12
+Any MR resulting from structural deformity or damage to the leaflets, chordae or papillary muscles, causing leaflets to close insufficiently during systole.7–10 PMR affects 2% of the population11 and 24.2 million people worldwide.12

 The most common cause of DMR is mitral valve prolapse, which is defined by a spectrum of lesions.11